Tribler/tribler/doc/development/development_on_windows.rst

 In case importing one of the modules fail due to a DLL error, you can inspect if there are files missing by opening it with `Dependency Walker <www.dependencywalker.com>`_.
 It should show missing dependencies.
 In our case, we were missing ``MSVCR100.DLL`` which belongs to the Microsoft Visual C++ 2010 SP1 Redistributable Package (x64).
 This package can be downloaded `from the Microsoft website <https://www.microsoft.com/en-us/download/details.aspx?id=13523>`_.
 One other DLL that was missing was ``MSVCR110.DLL``, which belongs to the `Visual C++ Redistributable for Visual Studio 2012 Update 4 <https://www.microsoft.com/en-us/download/details.aspx?id=30679>`_.
-After installing these two pakets, there should be no more import errors.
+After installing these two packages, there should be no more import errors.

 M2Crypto
 --------